axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 This `Channel` is embedded in the shared ITS object and represents the ITS instance itself.
 It cannot be transferred or destroyed by external actors because it's wrapped within the ITS storage.

-**User-Owned Channels**

-When users register custom tokens, or when the ITS contract receives linked tokens, user permissions are controlled by a `Channel` object that they own.
+When users register and transfer tokens, or when the ITS contract receives linked tokens, permissions are controlled by a `Channel` object that can be owned by users or packages.

 This Channel serves as:
 - Proof of deployment authority (deployer identity)
 - An authentication token for administrative operations
 - A reference for deriving token IDs

-## Related Entities Using `Channel`
+## Coin Admin `Channel` Types

 In the ITS architecture, the `Channel` object is closely tied to three key roles: